 Execute a Query

-If the query needs to be edited, use the Return arrow at the top-left to return to the query builder and make updates as needed; then, re-run the query.
+If the query needs to be edited, use the Return option at the top-left to return to the query builder and make changes; then, re-run the query.

 To export the results in spreadsheet format:

-- Click the Export icon at the top-right.
+- Select the Export icon at the top-right.
 The corresponding window displays.

 - Enter a File Name for the exported file.

-- Select an Extension.
+- Choose an Extension.
 The results can be exported to xls, xlsx, or csv file formats.

-- Click Export.
+- Select Export.
 The file will download to the user's device.

 Save a Query